OCA/stock-logistics-reporting/stock_picking_report_product_sticker/readme/USAGE.rst

 To use this module, you need to:

 #.
 You must go to the Picking Type that you want to show the Product Stickers
-   and activate the option to *Show Stickers on Pickings of this type*.
+   and choose the desired position of the stickers on the field *Show Product Stickers*.
 #.
-You can also enable or disable showing Stickers on each Picking by hand if you wish.
+You can also change the position or disable it on each Picking by hand if you wish.
    Regardless if your Picking Type has Show Stickers enabled or not.